codingMustache/codingMustache/README.md

 ## Joke of the Day

-How come the stadium got hot after the game?
-Because all of the fans left.
+What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+America Online (AOL) started out as which of these online service providers?
- 1. Assembly
+ 1. Prodigy
- 2. C#
+ 2. Quantum Link
- 3. ECMAScript
+ 3. GEnie
- 4. C++
+ 4. CompuServe

 <details>
   <summary>Answer</summary>
-  C++
+  Quantum Link
 </details>